Guide to the First Home Super Saver Scheme

 - No new or separate account is required provided your super account is up and running as required by law for all Aussie workers (apart from sole traders or small business owners).

 - You’ll save more than you would putting cash in a savings account.
 According to Treasurer Scott Morrison in his 2017 Federal Budget speech, most first home buyers who use the scheme will accelerate their savings by at least 30%.
-Just consider the following example - when we crunched the numbers an Aussie on an $80k salary who makes an additional super contribution of $15k each year, would have a total of $25,603 after 2 years - making them $5,297 better off than if they had put that money in the best savings account at the time of writing at 3.05%.
+When we crunched the numbers, an Aussie on an $80k salary who makes an additional super contribution of $15k each year, would have a total of $25,603 after 2 years - making them $5,297 better off than if they had put that money in the best savings account at the time of writing at 3.05%.

 - Depending on the type of property you’re looking to purchase and the area you live in, $30k probably won’t provide you with a large enough deposit to buy a home which means you’ll most likely need to boost it with additional savings.
 Once you withdraw the money you've saved through the Super Saver Scheme, you've got 12 months to sign up to buy or build a home, which means you'll likely have to be saving these extra funds at the same time.
 If you don't buy a home in that 12 months, you can put the savings back in your super account, apply for another 12 month extension or if you want to keep it in your savings account, you'll have to pay a tax of 20% of the assessable amount you saved through the FHSS.